Laissez-Faire

 Laissez-faire is an economic theory from the 18th century that opposes any government intervention in business affairs, translating literally from French as "let do" or "let go."

-Laissez-faire is an economic and political doctrine that champions the idea of a free-market economy operating with zero government intervention.
-Originating in 18th-century France, the phrase literally translates to "let do" or "leave alone."
-The core philosophy posits that an economy functions most efficiently when private individuals and businesses are allowed to operate according to their own self-interest, guided solely by the natural forces of supply and demand.
-In a purely laissez-faire system, the government's role is strictly limited to the bare essentials: protecting individual rights, enforcing contracts, and maintaining order (police, courts, defense).
-There would be no tariffs, no government subsidies, no antitrust laws, no minimum wage, and no central bank.
-The underlying belief is that the "invisible hand"—a concept later popularized by Adam Smith—will naturally guide the chaotic actions of millions of individuals toward a spontaneous order that maximizes prosperity for society as a whole.
+Laissez-faire is a profound economic and political doctrine that champions the idea of a free-market economy operating with absolute minimum or zero government intervention.
+Originating in 18th-century France, the phrase literally translates from the French to "let do" or "leave alone."
+The core philosophy of this doctrine posits that an economy functions at its highest state of efficiency and fairness when private individuals and businesses are allowed to operate according to their own enlightened self-interest, guided solely by the natural, uninhibited forces of supply and demand.
+In a purely laissez-faire system, the government's role is strictly limited to the bare essentials required for social order: protecting individual property rights, enforcing legally binding contracts, and maintaining internal and external defense (the "night-watchman state").
+In such an environment, there would be no protective tariffs, no government subsidies for preferred industries, no antitrust laws to break up monopolies, no mandatory minimum wage, and no central bank to manipulate the currency or interest rates.
+The underlying belief—later popularized by the legendary economist Adam Smith—is that the "invisible hand" of the market will naturally guide the seemingly chaotic actions of millions of self-interested individuals toward a spontaneous order that maximizes prosperity and innovation for society as a whole.

 Key Takeaways